projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 VM Manager creates the User VM based on DM application, and does User VM state management by interacting with lifecycle service in ACRN service.

-Refer to VM management chapter for more details. <link?>
+Refer to :ref:`hv-vm-management` for more details.

 ACRN Service
 ============